chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 date: 2022-01-18
 ---

-Let us begin by trying to mathematically frame a very simple question:
+Let us begin by trying to rigorously answer a very simple question:

 ~~~
 How many neurons are enough?
 ~~~

-Of course, this question is not well-posed.
+This question isn't well-posed.
 Enough for what?
 For good performance?
 On what task?
 Do we even know if this answer is well-defined -- perhaps it depends on some hard-to-estimate quantity related to the learning problem?

 Let us begin simple.
-As before, suppose all we have is a bunch of training data points:
+Suppose all we have is a bunch of training data points:
 \\[ X = \{(x_i, y_i)\}_{i=1}^n \subset \mathbb{R}^d \times \mathbb{R} \\]
-and our goal will be to a network that *exactly* memorizes $X$.
+and our goal will be to discover a network that *exactly* memorizes $X$.
 That is, we will learn a function $f$ that, when evaluated on every data point $x_i$ in the training data, returns $y_i$.
 Equivalently, if we define empirical risk via the squared error loss:

 $$
 l(y,\hat{y}) = 0.5(y - \hat{y})^2, \quad R(f) = \sum_i \frac{1}{n} l(y_i, \hat{y_i})